vaelentine/weather-app/README.md

 Allows a user to fetch up-to-date weather data for their location from the OpenWeather API
 <br>

+### ⚠️  Note that if you skip step 3, you will see a warning banner on loading the app :smirk:

 ## To set up this app:
 1. Clone this repo:
 - `git clone https://github.com/vaelentine/weather-app.git`